eepdev/vaults/boosted_vaults.md

 * ARPA/WETH

 # Wault
-* All Wault vaults are boosted except for wexPOLY single-staking.
+* All Wault vaults are boosted.

 # ApeSwap
 * All ApeSwap vaults are boosted.